dnmfarrell/ch/README.md

 ChatGPT Shell Script
 ---
 `ch` is a POSIX-compliant shell script/library:
-- Access ChatGPT from your terminal, no more context switching to browser tabs.
+- Access LLMs like ChatGPT from your terminal, no more context switching to browser tabs.
 - Integrate ChatGPT requests with standard shell tools like pipes, redirects and grep.
 - Source `ch` in your own shell scripts to use it as a library.
 See `tests/run.sh` for an example.

 ### System Requirements
 1. An operating system with a POSIX-compatible shell.
 Tested on: Linux, MacOS, BSD, Android (via Termux).
-2. A valid OpenAI ChatGPT API key.
-Create one at OpenAI.
+2. A valid LLM API key.
+Create one at OpenAI, Perplexity ...
-3. The curl and jq utilities to be installed.
+3. The utilities curl and jq to be installed.
-4. An Internet connection.

 ### Usage
     ch [Option]

     Options
-      a|again            in case of error, send current chat again c|current <title>  switch the current chat to a differerent title g|gen              generate title for current chat
-      h|help             print this help
+      a|again            in case of error, send current chat again c|current <ID>     switch the current chat to a differerent ID h|help             print this help
+      i|id               print the current chat ID
       p|print            print out the current chat
-      l|list             list all chat titles
+      l|list             list all chat IDs
       n|new <prompt>     start a new chat
-      r|reply <reply>    reply to the current chat s|source           print out the current chat raw json source t|title            print the current chat title
+      r|reply <reply>    reply to the current chat s|source           print out the current chat raw json source

       Arguments in <angle brackets> are read from STDIN if not present.